uelichueli/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 [![credential attributes](../../assets/images/vc_credential_attributes.png)](../../assets/images/vc_credential_attributes.png)

-As an example we take this metadata, and focus only on the relevant fields (technical fields are hidden):
+As an example we take this metadata (OID4VCI and OID4VP), and focus only on the relevant fields (technical fields are hidden):

 ```
 "display": [